-The Handley Page Victor formed the last part of the RAF's "V-Bomber" triangle also consisting of the Vickers Valliant and the Avro Vulcan.
-All three would make up the British strategic nuclear strike arm (given life through the 1946 British Air Ministry requirement) throughout the Cold War and, though the Victor was never to fire a shot in anger, it served well in her twilight years as an in-flight refueling tanker.
-The Victor was noted for its elegant lines and streamlined designs - very distinct in overall appearance when compared to her contemporaries.
+The Handley Page Victor formed the last part of the RAF's "V-Bomber" triangle which also included the Vickers Valliant and the Avro Vulcan (both entries detailed elsewhere on this site).
+All three would make up the British strategic nuclear strike arm (given life by way of a 1946 British Air Ministry requirement) throughout the Cold War (1947-1991) and, though the Victor was never to fire a shot in anger, it served the Royal Air Force well in her twilight years as an aerial tanker aircraft.
+The Victor was noted for its elegant lines and streamlined design - very distinct in overall appearance when compared to her contemporaries.

 The first of the two HP.80 prototypes took to the air on Christmas Eve, 1952 as the WB771 taking off from Boscombe Down (WB775 becoming the second prototype).
 The initial flight proved the design a success.
 Despite an impressive showing at the 1953 Farnborough Air Show, WB771 was also fatally lost in July of the following year due to a weakness in the tail unit.
 WB775 was revised to include a reinforced tail unit and went airborne on September 11th, 1954.
 This new tail unit, however, proved to make the design quite tail-heavy and thus production Victors had their fuselages lengthened a full 42 inches and their vertical tail fins shortened to compensate.
 The instrument panel was rearranged through feedback during testing and the crew entry/exit door was positioned in a more safe manner away from the engines.